-- a) Is not an executive director of the Company or any related corporation of the Company; - Has not been within the last two (2) years and is not an officer (except as a non-executive director) of the Company.
-"Officer" has the meaning given in Section 2 of the Companies Act 2016; - c) Is not a major shareholder of the Company; - d) Is not a family member of any executive director, officer or major shareholder of the Company; - e) Is not acting as a nominee or representative of any executive director or major shareholder of the Company; - f) Has not been engaged as an adviser by the Company under such circumstances as prescribed by Bursa Securities or is not presently a partner, director (except as an Independent Director) or major shareholder, as the case may be, of a firm or corporation which provides professional advisory services to the Company under such circumstances as prescribed by Bursa Securities; and - g) Has not engaged in any transaction with the Company under such circumstances as prescribed by Bursa Securities or is not presently a partner, director or major shareholder, as the case may be, of a firm or corporation (other than subsidiaries of the Company) which has engaged in any transaction with the Company under such circumstances as prescribed by Bursa Securities.
+- a) [deleted] - b) Has not been within the last three (3) years and is not an officer (except as a non-executive director) of the Company.
+"Officer" has the meaning given in Section 2 of the Companies Act 2016 but excludes a Director who has served as an independent Director in any one or more of the Company for a cumulative period of less than twelve (12) years; - c) Is not a major shareholder of the Company; - d) Is not a family member of any executive director, officer or major shareholder of the Company; - e) Is not acting as a nominee or representative of any executive director or major shareholder of the Company; - f) Has not been engaged as an adviser by the Company under such circumstances as prescribed by Bursa Securities or is not presently a partner, director (except as an Independent Director) or major shareholder, as the case may be, of a firm or corporation which provides professional advisory services to the Company under such circumstances as prescribed by Bursa Securities; - g) Has not engaged in any transaction with the Company under such circumstances as prescribed by Bursa Securities or is not presently a partner, director or major shareholder, as the case may be, of a firm or corporation (other than subsidiaries of the Company) which has engaged in any transaction with the Company under such circumstances as prescribed by Bursa Securities; or - h) Has not served as an independent director in any one or more of the Company for a cumulative period of more than twelve (12) years from the date of this first appointment as an independent director.